matt-handy/TheAllCommander/README.md

 empty_recycle_bin
 	This command deletes the recycle bin contents for the user with the current session to generate a client side indicator of compromise.

+harvest_win_user_dir
+	This command initiates an automatic harvest of Windows Desktop and Documents directories.

+harvest_outlook (basic | deep)
+	This command with the "basic" argument will harvest the default .pst and .ost files used by Outlook.
+In "deep" mode, the tool will search for a non-standard .pst location and harvest it.

+enumerate_users
+	This command will enumerate the users present on the system and the domain.
+If domain access is present, groups are enumerated as well.
+Current, this command will only work on Windows daemons

 # Near Term Project Goals
 DNSEmulatorSubdomainComms currently implements traffic hiding within DNS using the tried and true technique of hiding base64 communication in the subdomain, such as <secret message>.domain.com, with responses returned in DNS TXT records.
 In the future, I will be implementing a novel protocol which is less obvious to provide modelling for less trivial heuristic detection.

+The project currently supports a very basic set of IOC detection recommendations.
+My goal is to augment this suite to provide robust detection of more IOCs, as well as more recommendations for protection of common data assets.

 # Default Commands
 Sometimes it is desirable for daemons to automatically execute commands without human interaction on connecting for the first time with the home server.
 The configuration file element "hub.cmd.defaults" can be used to specify a file that contains commands to be sent automatically.
 There are several tags, and an example is included the "test" directory.
 This functionality is controlled with the configuration flag: